Recipient of the 2002 Alice P. Kenney Award for research and writing on the food customs and diet of the Dutch settlers in New Netherland

 Peter G. Rose, Pete Rose and Peter Pamela Rose

-We were in Las Vegas this Christmas holiday with our daughter, Peter Pamela and her husband Jason.
+We were in Las Vegas a few years ago with our daughter, Peter Pamela and her husband Jason.
 When we found Pete Rose there signing bats, balls and pictures we used this unique opportunity to get the 3 Peter Roses together...

 Peter G. Rose is a woman.
 She was born in Utrecht, the Netherlands, and was educated there as well as in Switzerland.
 She came to the United States in the mid-1960s.
 She has worked as a food writer and contributed a syndicated column on family food and cooking to the New York-based Gannett newspapers for more than twenty years.
-She has written articles for magazines such as Gourmet and Saveur, as well as for newspapers and magazines in the Netherlands, and locally for Hudson Valley Magazine and The Valley Table.
+She has written articles for magazines such as Gourmet and Saveur, as well as for newspapers and magazines in the Netherlands, and locally for Hudson Valley Magazine, The Valley Table and Edible Hudson.